batmac/ccat/README.md

  - mutators:
         cb: put a copy in the clipboard
-        chatgpt: ask OpenAI ChatGPT, X:<unlimited> max replied tokens, the optional second arg is the model (needs a valid key in $OPENAI_API_KEY)
         discard: discard X:0 bytes (0 = all)
         dummy: a simple fifo
         help: display mutators help